JensEk/malPatternEvaluator/README.md

 # malPatternEvaluator
 A tool to evaluate structural patterns from Mitre ATT&CK on MAL coreLang models in Neo4j.
-In total 25 different patterns mapping 42 unique ATT&CK techniques to 16 different coreLang assets.
+In total 25 different patterns mapping 42 unique ATT&CK techniques and 27 mitigations to 16 different coreLang assets.

 ## Installment and usage
 1. git clone https://github.com/JensEk/malPatternEvaluator.git